 Consult a healthcare provider if you experience any of the following:

-• Shortness of breath with minimal activity
+• Shortness of breath during normal activities

-• Pale skin
+• Pale skin that doesn't improve

-• Heavy menstrual periods
+• Heavy menstrual periods lasting more than 7 days

-• Blood in stool or black stools
+• Blood in stool or black tarry stools

 Talk to a Healthcare Provider